-Moves are only permitted Monday through Saturday between the hours of 10:00 a.m. and 4:00 p.m.
+Moves are only permitted Monday through Friday between the hours of 10:00 a.m. and 4:00 p.m. and on Saturday between 12:00 p.m. and 4:00 p.m.
 No moves are allowed on Sunday, legal or religious holidays.

 All moves are done through the loading area in the garage and the service elevator.
 Please inform your moving company that trucks over 12 feet in height cannot fit into the garage.
 Trucks over that height are required to park to the south of the 6th Street garage entrance and all belongings will have to be hand-trucked using the garage ramp.